chornos13/chornos13/README.md

 # Muhammad Syafaat - Frontend Engineer

 👋 Hi there!
-I'm Muhammad Syafaat, a passionate Frontend Engineer with 6 years of experience.
+I'm Muhammad Syafaat, a passionate Frontend Engineer with 6 years of professional experience.
 I specialize in creating responsive and scalable web applications using modern JavaScript libraries and tools like React.js, Next.js, Express.js and Fasitfy.

 ## 👨‍💻 About Me
 I have a strong background in building high-quality web applications for private companies, government agencies, and BUMN (state-owned enterprises).
 I'm passionate about improving both **user experience (UX)** and **developer experience (DX)**, ensuring seamless, scalable, and high-performing applications.